celeritux/-aws-cdk-v2-eks-multi-region-v1-Public/cdk/README.md

 # Manage your EKS Cluster with CDK
-This repository holds the sample app used in third lab of *[Manage your EKS Cluster with CDK](http://demogo-multiregion-eks.s3-website.ap-northeast-2.amazonaws.com/ko/)* Hands-on Lab.
+This repository holds the skeleton code where you would start the journey to *[Manage your EKS Cluster with CDK](http://demogo-multiregion-eks.s3-website.ap-northeast-2.amazonaws.com/ko/)* Hands-on Lab.

-Please follow [this link](http://demogo-multiregion-eks.s3-website.ap-northeast-2.amazonaws.com/ko/) to play with the lab. :)
+Please clone this repository and start [the workshop](http://demogo-multiregion-eks.s3-website.ap-northeast-2.amazonaws.com/ko/) to play with the lab. :)

 ## Related Repository